faheemdehalvi/Automated-Emergency-Response-System/README.md

 ## Installation

-1. Download the zip file or git clone the repository.
+1. Download the zip file or clone the repository.
 2. Unzip the hospital_data file.
+It includes the dataset of all hospitals locations in India.
-3. Install the requirements.
+3. Install all the requirements in your system.
-4. Use your twilio api keys.
+4. Update Twilio API Keys in config files with your API keys.
-5. Run the program.
+5. Run the main.py file using ```univorn main:app --reload ```.
+This will run the backend FastAPI on localhost ```http://127.0.0.1:8000```.
+6. Run the go.py file using ```python go.py``` which starts a gradio interface to use the API on localhost ```http://127.0.0.1:7860```.

 ## Flow Diagram